dylanaraps/neofetch/README.md

 ## Issues and Workarounds

+#### The image is blank and won't show up.

+If the images display in `ranger` and `w3m` then it's an issue with my script and not<br \>
+your terminal emulator.

+Some terminal emulators don't support viewing images with w3m.
+You can either disable<br \>
+images with `--image off` at launch or `image=off` inside the script.

 #### The image is rendering with black lines in Urxvt while using an xft font.

 This is an issue with w3mimgdisplay and not the script.
-You can find a workaround here:
+You can find a possible workaround here:

 https://github.com/hut/ranger/issues/86#issuecomment-17346249